-Category Information

-Category O Coordinating transportation for enrollees to housing-related services necessary to obtain housing (e.g. apartment/home visits). ○ Coordinating the enrollee's move into stable housing including by assisting with the following: ■ Logistics of the move (e.g., arranging for moving company or truck rental); ■ Utility set-up and reinstatement; ■ Obtaining furniture/commodities to support stable housing on Referral to legal support to address needs related to finding and maintaining stable housing.
-Tenancy Sustaining Services ■ Assisting the enrollee in revising housing support/crisis plan. ■ Assisting the enrollee to develop a housing stability plan and support the follow through and achievement of the goals defined in the plan, including assistance applying to related programs to ensure safe and stable housing (e.g., Social Security Income and weatherization programs), or assuring assistance is received from the enrollee's Medicaid care manager. ■ Assisting the enrollee with completing additional or new reasonable accommodation requests. ■ Supporting the enrollee in the development of independent living skills. ■ Connecting the enrollee to education/training on tenants' and landlords' role, rights and responsibilities. ■ Assisting the enrollee to education risk of eviction with conflict resolution skills. ■ Coordinating other Pilot housing-related services, including: ■ Assisting the enrollee to complete annual or interim housing re-certifications. ■ Coordinating transportation for enrollees to housing-related services necessary to sustain housing. ■ Referral to legal support to address needs related to finding and maintaining stable housing.
+Category Information Coordinating transportation for enrollees to housing-related services necessary to obtain housing (e.g. apartment/home visits).
+Coordinating the enrollee's move into stable housing including by assisting with the following: Logistics of the move (e.g., arranging for moving company or truck rental); Utility set-up and reinstatement; Obtaining furniture/commodities to support stable housing Referral to legal support to address needs related to finding and maintaining stable housing.
+Tenancy Sustaining Services Assisting the enrollee in revising housing support/crisis plan.
+Assisting the enrollee to develop a housing stability plan and support the follow through and achievement of the goals defined in the plan, including assistance applying to related programs to ensure safe and stable housing (e.g., Social Security Income and weatherization programs), or assuring assistance is received from the enrollee's Medicaid care manager.
+Assisting the enrollee with completing additional or new reasonable accommodation requests.
+Supporting the enrollee in the development of independent living skills.
+Connecting the enrollee to education/training on tenants' and landlords' role, rights and responsibilities.
+Assisting the enrollee in reducing risk of eviction with conflict resolution skills.
+Coordinating other Pilot housing-related services, including: Assisting the enrollee to complete annual or interim housing re- certifications.
+Coordinating transportation for enrollees to housing-related services necessary to sustain housing.
+Referral to legal support to address needs related to finding and maintaining stable housing.
 Activities listed above may occur without the Pilot enrollee present.
-For homeless enrollees, all services must align with a Housing First approach to increase access to housing, maximize housing stability and prevent returns to homelessness.
-The HSO has the option to partner with other organizations to ensure it is able to provide all activities describ

-Frequency (if applicable) As needed
+For homeless enrollees, all services must align with a Housing First approach to increase access to housing, maximize housing stability and prevent returns to homelessness. nousing, manning the later provide to home to some so The HSO has the option to partner with other organizations to ensure it is able to provide all activities described as part of this service.
+If desired by the HSO, the Lead Pilot Entity can facilitate partnerships of this kind.
+F A 1.1 Frequency As needed (if applicable)

 Category Information Duration On average, individuals require 6-18 months of case management services to (if applicable) become stably housed but individual needs will vary and may continue beyond the 18 month timeframe.
 Service duration would persist until services are no longer needed, as determined in an individual's person-centered care plan, contingent on determination of continued Pilot eligibility.
 Setting The majority of sessions with enrollees should be in-person, in a setting desired by the individual.
-In-person meetings will, on average occur for the first 3 months of service. • Case managers may only utilize telephonic contacts if appropriate. • Some sessions may be "off-site," (e.g., at potential housing locations).
+In-person meetings will, on average occur for the first 3 months of service.
+Case managers may only utilize telephonic contacts if appropriate. • Some sessions may be "off-site," (e.g., at potential housing locations).
 Minimum Enrollee is assessed to be currently experiencing homelessness, are at risk of Eligibility homelessness and those whose quality/safety of housing are adversely Criteria affecting their health.
 Services are authorized in accordance with HOP Administrator authorization policies, such as but not limited to service being indicated in the enrollee's person-centered care plan.
 Enrollee is not currently receiving duplicative support through other Pilot services.
 Enrollees may not simultaneously receive the Housing Navigation, Support and Sustaining Services and the IPV Case Management Services.
 Individuals with co- occurring housing and IPV-related needs should receive the Holistic High Intensity Case Management service.
 This service is not covered as a Pilot service if the receiving individual would be eligible for substantially the same service as a Medicaid covered service. • Enrollee is not currently receiving duplicative support through other federal, state, or locally-funded programs.